 The Company considers all demand deposits, cashier's checks, money market accounts and certificates of deposit with an original maturity of three months or less to be cash equivalents.
-The Company maintains its cash and cash equivalents at financial institutions.
-The combined account balances typically exceed the Federal Deposit Insurance Corporation insurance coverage, and, as a result, there is a concentration of credit risk related to amounts on deposit.
+The Company maintains its cash and cash equivalents at multiple financial institutions.
+The aggregate amounts held at each institution typically exceeds the Federal Deposit Insurance Corporation insurance coverage, and, as a result, there is a concentration of credit risk related to amounts on deposit.
 The Company does not believe that the risk is significant.